Baklava with phyllo, syrup and pistachios makes a sweet Mediterranean dessert that everyone will love.

-This version of baklava is the one from Constantinople (or Istanbul).
+This pistachio baklava is the Constantinople (or Istanbul) version.
 I wanted to honor my paternal grandma Evgenia who was an amazing woman, from Poli as Greeks call the famous city.
-She was not Turkish, she was a Greek born in Constantinople at the beginning of the 2Oth century, where there was a very big Greek community at the time.
+She was a Greek born in Constantinople at the beginning of the 2Oth century, where there was a big Greek community at the time.
 She was one of the best cooks I have ever met.
 Her family gatherings are legendary for her culinary creations and the warm, welcoming atmosphere.
 Grandma Evgenia’s desserts were the real deal, you could not find anything like them at any shop.
 I hope she would enjoy this baklava.

-A note.
-The Greek version uses walnuts and almonds for the filling as well adding cinnamon, orange peel, cloves and honey to the syrup.
-I will be making that version soon.
+- The Greek version of baklava uses walnuts and almonds for the filling as well adding cinnamon, orange peel, cloves and honey to the syrup.

-Baklava will be at its best after 24 hours.
+- Baklava will be at its best after 24 hours.
 You can grate some lemon zest on if you like for serving.
-Enjoy!

 - 15 oz unshelled pistachio nuts